 Path Forward is a nonprofit organization on a mission to empower people to restart their careers after time spent focused on caregiving.
 We fulfill this mission by working with companies to create midcareer internships — sometimes called “returnships” — to give women (and men) a jump start back to the paid workforce.
-We’ve worked with more than 20 companies including PayPal, Verizon, Oracle, AppNexus, Stripe, LendingClub and others.
-80% of the participants in our programs were hired by the companies where they interned and 90% are now employed.
+We’ve worked with more than 40 companies including Apple, NBCUniversal, Walmart, PayPal, Verizon, Oracle, AppNexus, Stripe, LendingClub, and others.
+82% of the participants in our programs were hired by the companies where they interned and 90% are now employed.
 The original program was created at Return Path, a software company, and Path Forward was founded by Return Path’s CEO, Matt Blumberg, who serves as the organization’s Board Co-chair.

 Tami M. Forman

-Christine Winston is the Director of Programs and Operations at Path Forward.
+Christine Winston is the Vice President of Program Development at Path Forward.
 In her role, she is responsible for bringing companies into the Path Forward network and helping them establish successful mid-career internships in their organizations.
 Having taken a career break to raise her own children, Christine is driven to help others reengage with their careers and find success both at work and at home.
 Prior to Path Forward, Christine spent eight years at AOL, where she had a diverse set of roles across Finance, Strategic Planning, Business Development, and Marketing.
 Prior to AOL, she was Director of Marketing for MovieFone and was an officer at Chase.
-Christine lives in Connecticut with her husband and two sons, aged fourteen and eleven.
+Christine lives in Connecticut with her husband and two sons.

 Heidi serves as the Marketing Manager at Path Forward, where she works to amplify the organization’s message of empowering people to restart their career after caregiving.
 She has a long history of nonprofit communication experience and is deeply passionate about women’s issues, gender equality in the workforce, and socioeconomic factors impacting minorities.
 As the daughter of a single mother who struggled to raise four children and keep a job, she is intimately familiar with the challenges of balancing work and family life.
 She is thrilled to be a part of such a meaningful and impactful organization and looks forward to continuing to support Path Forward’s mission and growth.